 cactus part is edible?

 There are over 200 species of prickly pear cacti.
 Most are found in southwestern North America, Mexico, Central America, and South America.
-Opuntia humifusa is native to the United States east of the Rockies, where it grows in dry, sandy soils in open pine woods, prairies and scrub.
+Opuntia humifusa is native to the United States east of the Rockies, where it grows in dry, sandy soils in open pine woods, prairies, and scrub.
 Prickly pear is easy to grow, rooting readily from pads stuck in the ground, or even just lying on the surface.
 Grows best in full sun, in dry, sandy soil.

 WATER PURIFIER